yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 Ingest nodes are able to apply an ingest pipeline, where a document undergoes a series of transforms before getting indexed (e.g., provided additional metadata), transforms include `lowerCase()`, `computeIDF()` (Inverted Document Frequency), etc.

+## Kibana

+Kibana is a UI client for ES.

 ## Data Sync

 ### Node Communications